 I could see myself cleaning the blood off of the floor in one of the exam rooms where one of my friends began hemorrhaging after the abortionist perforated her uterus.
 All of that blood.
 My friend laid on that exam table white as a ghost.
 I was begging to call an ambulance.
 “No ambulance,” our doctor replied.

 I could see all of it.
-I could see all of those memories so clearlythings I hadn’t thought about in over five years.
-They were all rushing into my mind and I couldn’t control them.
+I could see all of those memories so clearly, things I hadn’t thought about in over five years.
+They were all rushing in and I couldn’t control them.
 I was already sobbing and clinging to the stone wall when I reached one of the last windows and looked inside.

 From where I was standing I could see across the hall, I could see the POC lab.
 So many babies.
 So many tiny faces.
 So much horror.
-I didn’t feel like my legs could support my weight anymore, so I just sat on the ground and wept.
-I was aware people driving by could see me, but I just couldn’t move.
-It felt like my heart was literally breaking in my chest.
+It felt like my legs couldn't support my weight anymore, so I just sat on the ground and wept.
+I was aware the people driving by could see me, but I just couldn’t move.
+It felt like my heart was literally breaking inside of my chest.
 It was physically painful.

 I have no idea how long I had been sitting there with my face in my hands, but I suddenly felt a hand on my shoulder.
 I looked up, feeling startled, to find a stranger standing there.
 It was an older man.
 I figured I needed to give some sort of explanation as to why I was sitting there sobbing like a crazy person, but the only thing I could get out was, “I used to work here.”

 He looked at me with such compassion and in a gentle voice said, “I know.
 I know who you are.
 Can I help you?”
-I was trying to get up, but felt kind of wobbly.
+I was trying to stand up, but felt a bit wobbly.
 He grabbed my arm and walked with me as I made my way to my car.
 He asked me if I wanted him to call someone for me, but I didn’t.
-I couldn’t think of anyone who would understand what was happening in my head and in my heart at that moment.
+I couldn’t think of anyone who would understand what was happening inside of me at that moment.
 I thanked this kind gentleman and assured him that I would be fine.

 I walked back to my car and pulled out of the parking lot.
 I felt numb, but I knew that would eventually go away.
 I turned on my iPod and hit shuffle.
-I don’t think it was a coincidence that the song that came on was Matt Maher’s, “Alive Again.”
+I don’t think it was a coincidence the song that started playing was Matt Maher’s, “Alive Again.”

 The chorus says, “You called and You shouted Broke through my deafness Now I'm breathing in and breathing out I'm alive again